Signe Toly Anderson: Later life

 After leaving the Airplane, Anderson returned to Oregon, where she sang for nine years with Carl Smith and the Natural Gas Company.
 In the mid-1970s, she recovered from cancer.
-In 1977 she married local building contractor Michael Alois Ettlin, and continued to sing with Carl Smith.
+In 1977, she married local building contractor Michael Alois Ettlin, and continued to sing with Carl Smith.

 In the mid-1990s, Anderson suffered more health problems, including a broken neck and bypass surgery, which led to serious financial problems for her family.
 She made guest appearances with the KBC Band and Jefferson Starship.
-Anderson's husband Michael Alois Ettlin died at the age of 62 on February 21, 2011.
+Anderson's husband Michael Alois Ettlin died at 62 on February 21, 2011.

 Death

 Anderson died at her home in Beaverton, Oregon, at the age of 74 on January 28, 2016, from the effects of chronic obstructive pulmonary disease (COPD).
 She died a few hours after Jefferson Airplane co-founder Paul Kantner died, also at age 74.

 Her former bandmate Jorma Kaukonen wrote a public tribute honoring her, stating: "Signe was one of the strongest people I have ever met.
-She was our den mother in the early days of the Airplane...a voice of reason on more occasions than one… an important member of our dysfunctional little family.
+She was our den mother in the early days of the Airplane...a voice of reason on more occasions than one... an important member of our dysfunctional little family.
 I always looked forward to seeing her when we played the Aladdin in Portland.
 She never complained and was always a joy."